-An Introduction to Chickenpox Vaccine Side Effects
+Chickenpox Vaccine Side Effects

-chickenpox vaccine has been given safely to tens of millions of people.
+Since 1995, the chickenpox vaccine has been given safely to tens of millions of people.
 As with any medicine, there are possible side effects with this vaccine.
 Most of these side effects are minor, meaning that they go away on their own or can be treated easily by a healthcare provider.
 In rare cases, more serious side effects can occur.

-chickenpox vaccine side effects can occur, the risks from the chickenpox vaccine remain much lower than the risks from the disease itself.
+It is important to realize that while chickenpox vaccine side effects can occur, the risks from the chickenpox vaccine remain much lower than the risks from the disease itself.

 (This article covers many, but not all, of the possible side effects of the chickenpox vaccine.
 Your healthcare provider can discuss a more complete list of side effects with you.)